gardener-attic/component-cli/docs/reference/component-cli_component-archive_resources.md

-## components-cli component-archive remote
+## component-cli component-archive resources

-command to interact with component descriptors stored in an oci registry
+command to modify resources of a component descriptor

 ### Options

 ```
-  -h, --help   help for remote
+  -h, --help   help for resources
 ```

 ### Options inherited from parent commands